yanns/scala-json-parsers-performance/README.md

 Compares performance of several JSON parsers used in Scala.
 The test case is to deserialize a json into a case class.

-The performances are measure 2 ways:
+The performances are measured in 2 ways:
 - with [ScalaMeter](http://scalameter.github.io/)
 - with [JMH](https://github.com/ktoso/sbt-jmh)